Installing on a single node

 configuration file.
 Production-grade server: Installing OpenShift Container Platform on a single node requires a server with sufficient resources to run OpenShift Container Platform services and a production workload.

-Table 1.1.
-Minimum resource requirements Profile vCPU Memory Storage Minimum
+Expand Table 1.1.
+Minimum resource requirements Profile Compute Memory Storage Minimum

 8 vCPUs

-NoteOne vCPU equals one physical core.
-However, if you enable simultaneous multithreading (SMT), or Hyper-Threading, use the following formula to calculate the number of vCPUs that represent one physical core:
+NoteOne vCPU generally equals one physical core.
+However, if you enable simultaneous multithreading (SMT), or Hyper-Threading, each CPU thread counts as a vCPU.

 The server must have a Baseboard Management Controller (BMC) when booting with virtual media.